szfeup/cse185-spring18-week6/CSE185_Week6_PartII.md

 * The top says `BEGIN IONS`.
 The last line says `END IONS`.
 These act as bookmarks to tell where one spectrum ends and the next begins in the file.
 Here we only have one spectrum so you only see these once.
 * The next line tells us the mass of the precursor ion, which in this case is 1958.
 * The third line gives the charge.
 The charge here is just +1, which is convenient since now all of our m/z ratios are just equal to the mass of each ion.
 * The next lines give the peaks of the spectrum.
-Column 1 gives the m/z ratio (which again, is the same as mass here sinze z=1).
+Column 1 gives the m/z ratio (which again, is the same as mass here since z=1).
 Column 2 gives the intensity.

 **How many peaks are in this file?
 What is the range of m/z ratios? (i.e. min and max).
 How does the max ion mass here compare to the precursor ion mass?
 What is the most abundant m/z ratio?**